Hendrix-CS/csci322/index.md

 if, say, you are finding the class easier and more enjoyable than you thought!) just come and talk to me about adjusting your contract.

-To "complete" an assignment means to complete it at or above the required criteria for receiving credit.
-For example, "complete a midterm exam" means not just taking the exam, but scoring sufficiently high on the problems so as to receive credit (possibly after retaking it).

 ### A, B, and C grades

 * To earn an A in the course, you must complete all the requirements